Le Negresco Nice Review: The Iconic French Riviera Hotel

 The Restaurant

 We decided to try La Plage, the hotel’s beach restaurant.
-The vibe was relaxed and laid-back, and the staff was friendly, making the experience even more enjoyable.
-You get to dine right by the beach, which adds a special touch to the evening.
+The vibe was relaxed and laid-back, and the staff was friendly, which made the experience even more enjoyable.
+Dining right by the beach definitely adds something special to the evening.
 That said, while the atmosphere was fantastic, the food didn’t quite live up to the high price tag—though to be fair, Nice is known for being expensive.
-If you’re looking for a great beachside dining experience with a relaxed atmosphere, La Plage is a charming option, even if it’s a bit pricey.
+If you’re looking for a beachside dining experience with a relaxed Riviera atmosphere, La Plage is still a nice option, even if it’s a bit pricey.

 The Amenities